rantoniuk/devops-saints/README.md

 In short:
 The Ubuntu box serves as both, Jenkins Master server, Nginx Server that is the front Load Balancer and the Docker Host that is running the application itself.
 To make it more interesting, Jenkins itself is dockerized.
 Jenkins is using customised images created by me and available [here](https://hub.docker.com/r/quiddia/docker-jenkins-master/).
 To test the entire workflow, Jenkins must be operational.
-A pre-defined config file is also part of this installation to shorten the list of manual steps.
+A pre-defined config file is also part of this installation to eliminate manual steps.

 ## Repo Structure